JanetteMujica/EmotionsAndClientParticipationInJurisdictionalContestation/content/posts/section8.md

 ---
-title: 'Table 1—Framing efforts and the emotions they seek to evoke'
+title: 'Table 1: Framing efforts and the emotions they seek to evoke'
 weight: 8
 bibFile: data/modified_bibliography.json
 subtitle: true